Visitor’s Guide, image gallery, and info for Brandenburg Park in New Baltimore/Chesterfield. Splash Pad, playground, trails, sports fields.

 Brandenburg Park is a 17-acre park located on the shoreline of Anchor Bay.
-Situated on Jefferson Avenue about ½ Mile south of 23 Mile Road, the park offers basketball, tennis, and sand volleyball courts, horseshoe pits, picnic areas, boat launches, restroom facilities, an ADA accessible playground, a children’s play area, a hike/bike path and a 500 foot pier extending into Lake St. Clair.
+Situated on Jefferson Avenue about ½ Mile south of 23 Mile Road, the park offers basketball, tennis, as well as sand volleyball courts.
+Other amenities include horseshoe pits, picnic areas, boat launches, restroom facilities, an ADA accessible playground, a children’s play area, a hike/bike path, and a 500-foot pier extending into Lake St. Clair.

 The Wayne and Joan Webber Splash Park in Chesterfield is open from 11:00 am – 7:00 pm Memorial Day Weekend through Labor Day, weather permitting.